 We are traveling on the Colorado Plateau throughout most of the Unforgettable Utah tour.
 The elevation of our hotels—where we overnight—has a greater impact on us physically than where we travel or walk during the day.
 That is, the elevation of where you sleep overnight is usually more important than the elevation of activities during the day.
 Our hotels are located around 4000 to 5000 feet above sea level, with one just under 6000 feet above sea level.
 Activities are generally in that range as well, with the exception of the walk at Bryce Canyon National Park, where we are at about 9000 feet above sea level for activities on this day.
 Bryce Canyon is near the end of the trip, however, so it is possible that your body will have acclimated to mid-range altitudes by that time.
 It is important to pursue any concerns you have about altitude with your doctor.
 As always, travelers are free to opt out of any activities.

 How Is Airfare Arranged?

-The official start/finish point for this tour is the Las Vegas McCarran International Airport (airport code LAS).
-We recommend that you contact the travel agent we work with to help book your flight arrangements.
+This tour starts and finishes in Las Vegas, Nevada.
+Travelers will fly into and out of the McCarran International Airport (LAS).
+The official start point for this Adventure is the Fairfield Inn by Marriott Las Vegas Convention Center.
+We offer a group transfer back to the McCarran International Airport at the end of the tour.
+We recommend that you contact Debbi Custer, the travel agent we work with, to help book your flight arrangements.
 In this age of airfare complications and airport uncertainty, using a travel agent is a good investment!
-More details about flight arrangements and travel agent contact information will be provided in the Adventure Advice flyer, mailed to you after you register for the Adventure.
-Please do not book your airfare prior to receiving the Adventure Advice flyer!
+More details about flight arrangements and travel agent contact information will be provided by email after you register for the Adventure.
+Please do not book your airfare prior to receiving these flight details from us!